pliniker/mo-gc/doc/Project-RFC.md

 Increment adjustments can be applied immediately, always.

-# Collector Implementation
+# Tracing

-While more advanced or efficient algorithms might be applied here, this section will describe how a straightforward mark and sweep can be applied.
+While more advanced or efficient algorithms might be applied here, this section will describe how two-colour mark and sweep can be applied.

 As in [rust-gc][4], all types participating in GC must implement a trait that allows that type to be traced.
 (This is an inconvenience that